*A buen hambre no hay pan duro - (When you are really hungry no bread is too hard to eat) Where there is a will there is

 *No' vemo- (Nos Vamos) - I'm gonna go.

-*Nunca digas de esa agua no beberé - (Never say from that water I will never drink) Don't say you will never do something
+*Nunca digas de esa agua no beberé - (Never say from that water I will never drink) Don't say you will never do something because you may have to do it someday.
+You may regret those words someday.

 *Pa' seguida - right away; immediately

 *Pajaro de cuenta. - People will call you this if you are not a very trustworthy person.
-Tamaño pajaro - this is even less
+Tamaño pajaro - this is even less trustworthy than the first.

-*¡Por la maceta! - very good; excellent; great!
+*¡Por la maceta! - Very good; excellent; great!

 *Probando e que se guisa - By trying is how you will know

-*Que aperidá. - used when something is amazing
+*Que aperidá. - Used when something is amazing

-*¡ Que Leche ! - if you win at the lottery or get a really good job you say this.
+*¡ Que Leche ! - If you win at the lottery or get a really good job you say this.
 Sort of like saying your in the cream now.

 *¿Que lo Que? - the same as ¿que pasa?
 What's up?
 What's happenin'?